project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 - API Key to access Sunbird APIs.
 To create an API key refer [How to generate a Sunbird API key](developer-docs/how-to-guide/generate_apikey/)

 -  Enable telemetry service:<br>
   1. The telemetry.min.js service file must be imported to app/portal.
 An object, window: EkTelemetry will be available as a result of importing the telemetry.min.js file.
-It enables the telemetry service to use.
+It enables the telemetry service
-  2. Once the page is loaded, use the command:window.EkTellemetryinitialise It initiliase the telemetry service.
+  2. Once the page is loaded, use the command:window.EkTellemetryinitialise.
+It initiliases the telemetry service
-  3. Now, configure telemetry using the format:
+  3. Configure telemetry using the format:

 ```
   {